Shubhi66302/mapcreator/README.md

 - To make production image, run `make all`.
 This will build image with `latest` tag and push to repo.
     - Building an image will be slow for the first time or when either `package.json` changes.
 - To just make a image with just current commit id as tag, run `make build push`.
 - For deploying build to staging, run `make deploy-staging`.
-Then check staging server if build is running atnd test it out.
+Then check staging server if build is running and test it out.
 - For deploying to production, run `make deploy`.
 Then check production server to see if build is runnig.
+- Deployment can also be done through bitbucket pipelines.
+Go to Pipelines in bitbucket repo and click on the pipeline run you want to deploy
+    - TODO: how to do this

 # Modifying JSON schemas